-Benjamin Butler was a Massachusetts Senator who served as a Union General during the Civil War.
+Benjamin Butler was a Massachusetts Senator who served as a Union General in the Civil War.

 Despite the fact that he was a Democrat and a Northerner, during the 1860 National Democratic Convention in Charleston, Butler voted 57 times in favor of nominating Jefferson Davis as the Democratic presidential candidate.